 Hebrew Calendar Year

 The annual calendars of ancient Egypt, Israel, Assyria, and Babylon do not correlate with our modern calendar.
 Some were solar-based, while others were founded on a lunar cycle.
-In addition, Israel’s united monarchy and Judah’s kings used a royal or civil-year dating method beginning around September or October (Tisri), but the northern kingdom of Israel (and Babylon) used a dating method beginning with the first calendar month of Nisan (our modern March or April).
+In addition, Israel’s united monarchy and Judah’s kings used a royal or civil-year dating method beginning with the month of Tishri (around September or October on our modern Gregorian calendar), but the northern kingdom of Israel, along with Babylon, used a dating method beginning with the first calendar month of Nisan (Gregorian March or April).
 See our articles on Calendar Systems for more information on ancient and modern calendars.

 Regnal-Year Dating - Accession and Non-Accession Years

 During this time period, events were not fixed to a set calendar date, but with reference to the reign of a particular king.
-The number of years of a king's reign is given in “regnal-years” (regnal comes from the Latin regnum, meaning rule, authority, kingdom or realm); however, there there were no partial regnal years, only whole years that coincided with whichever calendar was in effect.
-So, if the throne changed rulers during the year, that year would only count toward the reign of one or the other.
-To complicate matters further, there were two different methods in counting the year that a new rule took over.
-The first, known as the “accession system” (aka post dating) credited the entire transition year to the departing king, Thus, the new king's first regnal year begins on the first day of the following calendar year.
+The number of years of a king’s reign is given in “regnal-years”, that is years beginning from the date or anniversary of a ruler’s coronation (the word “regnal” comes from the Latin regnum, meaning rule, authority, kingdom or realm).
+In addition, there there were no partial regnal years, only whole years that coincided with whichever calendar was in effect.
+So, if the throne changed rulers during the year, that year would only count toward the reign of one king or the other but not both.
+To complicate matters further, there were two different methods in counting the year in which a new ruler took over.
+The first, known as the “accession system” (aka post dating) credited the entire transition year to the departing king.
+Thus, the new king’s first regnal year begins on the first day of the following calendar year.
 By contrast, the “non-accession system” (aka ante-dating) credited the transition year to the incoming king.
-The Jewish sacred calendar began on the first day of Nissan, which typically falls in March or April of our Gregorian calendar, but the Jewish civil calendar began the first day of Tishri (Gregorian September or October).

 By comparing Biblical, Egyptian, Assyrian, Babylonian and Israeli records, it has been determined that Assyria, Babylon and Judah used the accession year system for counting the reigns of their kings, while Egypt and Israel typically used the non-accession year method.
 Thus, when determining a year for an event based on the harmonization of Jewish records versus other nations, differences between both the regnal-year counting method and the appropriate calendar systems must be taken into account.